What are the requirements for applying for pharmaceutical industry jobs?

 Quality management includes equipment qualification and validation, raw source materials testing, environmental monitoring, packaging and labelling quality management, and warehousing (storage) and distribution.

-These must be tightly monitored, regularly audited by the Quality Department/Operational Managers as well as Regulatory Authorities, and fully documented according to ALCOA+ principles.
+Compliance with regulations and SOPs must be monitored closely.
+GMP Compliance must also be regularly audited by the Quality Department/Operational Managers (known as ‘self-inspections’) as well as Regulatory Authorities.
+All inspections and audits must be fully documented.
+And all documentation/production records must adhere to ALCOA+ recordkeeping principles.

 Quality controls and risk-management in highly regulated industries — such as the Pharmaceutical sector — are subject to intense scrutiny by internal auditors as well as by external auditors representing Regulatory Authorities, such as the TGA, FDA, EMA, MHRA, NRA, AMA, SAHPRA, BfArM, and other regulatory bodies.